 - A pail for collecting sea glass or other treasures

 - Shovels and sand toys if that’s more your speed

 - A towel and baby powder to dust off sandy feet

-- There’s a port-o-potty, though we didn’t test it out.
+- There’re port-o-potties at both Point Molate and the Harbor, though we didn’t test them out.
 Hand wipes are always a good idea

 Interested in more East Bay Beaches?
 Check out our guide to the Best Bay Area Beaches

-[All photos by Julie Herson at Point Molate Park Beach in Richmond, CA]
+[All photos by Julie Herson at Point Molate Park Beach and Point San Pablo Harbor in Richmond, CA]